casadi/optistack/README.md

 [![Build Status](https://travis-ci.org/casadi/optistack.png?branch=master)](https://travis-ci.org/casadi/optistack)

 # optistack
-The goal of this project is to provide a Yalmip-like wrapper around the Matlab interface of [CasADi](http://casadi.org).
+The goal of this project is to provide a Yalmip-like wrapper around the Matlab interface of [CasADi](http://casadi.org),  resulting in an easy and fast way to solve (parametric) NLPs.

 Example:
 ```matlab